 Popular applications of computer vision

 Deep learning algorithms are interesting enough, but that doesn’t tell us much about why we actually need computer vision.
-And the truth is, there’s plenty of ways we can use it! \
+And the truth is, there are plenty of ways we can use it!

 Computer vision has proven to be an amazing tool for automating security and monitoring systems.
 Since it is able to identify and find objects within visuals, it can be trained to look for suspicious activities.
 And since a machine won’t ever get tired of watching hours of footage, it can prove to be much more accurate than human eyes, and alert us when it detects something abnormal is happening.